gesquive/cli/README.md

 Features include:
  - cross-platform colored output
  - automatic tty detection
- - leveled logging
+ - leveled printing

 This library is not meant to be a comprehensive logging library.
-If you need a more comprehensive logging library, I highly recommend [Logrus](https://github.com/Sirupsen/logrus)
+If you need more out of your logging library, I recommend [Logrus](https://github.com/Sirupsen/logrus).

 ## Usage